 Each introduction course is valid for 1 year.
 The "annual refresher" course is taken through BioRAFT every year after the expiration of the introduction course.

 NOTE: When completing a training course in BioRAFT, exit the course through the upper right hand exit button, and select the NEXT button on the orginal screen.
 In order for BioRAFT to document the training as completed, the NEXT button must be selected.

 Please review the "Next Button Quick Guide" (PDF: 456 KB) before completing a course.

 Please email RLS should you have any questions.

 For training regarding physical hazards more information can be found on the EHS training page.

 Bloodborne Pathogens (BBP) training is designed to provide employees with the skills to recognize potentially infectious materials and the pathogens that could potentially be transmitted through these materials.
-This training is required for any employee, or individual such as a NYU student or volunteer who performs functions of an employee, who, in his/her day to day activities, is reasonably expected to come in contact with blood or other potentially infectious materials.
+This training is required for any employee or individual, such as a NYU student or volunteer who performs functions of an employee, who, in their day-to-day activities, is reasonably expected to come in contact with blood or other potentially infectious materials.
 It is an annual training requirement.

-For further information on Bloodborne Pathogens, please review NYU's Bloodborne Pathogens Exposure Control Written Program (.DOC).
+For further information on Bloodborne Pathogens, please review NYU's Bloodborne Pathogens Exposure Control Written Program.

 The training is available online only and covers the following topics: